-Young people have lost a measure of independence, according to Dr. Ken Ginsburg, expert for the Center for Children and Youth, at the exact time in their lives when they need to explore and have experiences beyond their comfort zones in order to grow.
-Adolescence is the time to answer the question, “Who am I?”, Dr. Ginsburg says, and to do so independent of parents.
+According to Dr. Ken Ginsburg, expert for the Center for Children and Youth, adolescence is the time to answer the question, “Who am I?”—and to do so independent of parents.
+This is a critical milestone in adolescent identity development.

 One of the ways in which adolescents form identities separate from their parents is through deciding what it is they value, and how they wish to act on those values, which in turn helps them formulate ideas about the kind of adults they want to become.
 Research shows that teens who have a strong sense of right and wrong are more likely to become stable, healthy adults.